rhp1671/TweetsRedux/README.md

 The following user stories must be completed:

+* [X] Includes all required user stories from Week 3 Twitter Client
-* [X] User can sign in to Twitter using OAuth login (2 points)
+* [X] User can switch between Timeline and Mention views using tabs.
+(3 points)
-* [X] User can view the tweets from their home timeline (4 points)
+* [X] User can view their home timeline tweets.
-* [X] User should be displayed the username, name, and body for each tweet
+* [X] User can view the recent mentions of their username.
+* [X] User can navigate to view their own profile (2 points)
+* [X] User can see picture, tagline, # of followers, # of following, and tweets on their profile.
-* [X] User should be displayed the relative timestamp for each tweet "8m", "7h"
+* [X] User can click on the profile image in any tweet to see another user's profile.
+(3 points)
-* [X] User can view more tweets as they scroll with infinite pagination
+* [X] User can see picture, tagline, # of followers, # of following, and tweets of clicked user.
+* [X] Profile view should include that user's timeline
-* [X] User can compose a new tweet (4 points)
+* [X] User can infinitely paginate any of these timelines (home, mentions, user) by scrolling to the bottom (2 points)

-* The following advanced user stories are optional:
+The following advanced user stories are optional:

+* [X] Robust error handling, check if internet is available, handle error cases, network failures (1 point)
-* [X] While composing a tweet, user can see a character counter with characters remaining for tweet out of 140 (1 point)
+* [X] When a network request is sent, user sees an indeterminate progress indicator (1 point)
-* [X] Links in tweets are clickable and will launch the web browser (see autolink) (1 point)
-* [X] User can refresh tweets timeline by pulling down to refresh (i.e pull-to-refresh) (1 point)
+* [] User can "reply" to any tweet on their home timeline (1 point)
-* [] User can open the twitter app offline and see last loaded tweets
-* [] Tweets are persisted into sqlite and can be displayed from the local DB (2 points)
+* [] The user that wrote the original tweet is automatically "@" replied in compose (1 point)
-* [] User can tap a tweet to display a "detailed" view of that tweet (2 points)
+* [X] User can click on a tweet to be taken to a "detail view" of that tweet (1 point)
-* [] User can select "reply" from detail view to respond to a tweet (1 point)
+* [] User can take favorite (and unfavorite) or retweet actions on a tweet (1 point)
-* [] Improve the user interface and theme the app to feel "twitter branded" (1 to 5 points)
+* [X] Improve the user interface and theme the app to feel "twitter branded" (1 to 5 points)
-* [] Stretch: User can see embedded image media within the tweet detail view (1 point)
-* [] Stretch: User can watch embedded video within the tweet (1 point)
+* [X] User can view following / followers list through the profile (1 point)
-* [X] Stretch: Compose activity is replaced with a modal overlay (2 points)
+* [X] User can search for tweets matching a particular query and see results (2 points)
+* [] Usernames and hashtags are styled + clickable within tweets using clickable spans (1 point)
 * [X] Stretch: Use Parcelable instead of Serializable using the popular Parceler library.
 (1 point)
-* [X] Stretch: Leverage RecyclerView as a replacement for the ListView and ArrayAdapter for all lists of tweets.
-(2 points)
-* [X] Stretch: Move the "Compose" action to a FloatingActionButton instead of on the AppBar.
-(1 point)
-* [X] Stretch: On the Twitter timeline, leverage the CoordinatorLayout to apply scrolling behavior that hides / shows the toolbar.
-(1 point)
-* [] Stretch: Replace all icon drawables and other static image assets with vector drawables where appropriate.
-(1 point)
 * [X] Stretch: Leverage the data binding support module to bind data into one or more activity or fragment layout templates.
 (1 point)
-* [X] Stretch: Replace Picasso with Glide for more efficient image rendering.
+* [X] Stretch: On the profile screen, leverage the CoordinatorLayout to apply scrolling behavior as the user scrolls through the profile timeline.
 (1 point)
-* [] Stretch: Enable your app to receive implicit intents from other apps.
-When a link is shared from a web browser, it should pre-fill the text and title of the web page when composing a tweet.
-(1 point)
-* [] Stretch: When a user leaves the compose view without publishing and there is existing text, prompt to save or delete the draft.
-If saved, the draft should then be persisted to disk and can later be resumed from the compose view.
-(2 points)
+* []  Stretch: User can view their Twitter direct messages (and/or send new ones) (2 points)